danielsantander/cyberdev/kali-linux/EYNTKAM.md

 | -u, --udp | protocol | Use UDP connection |

+## shred
+Utilize the `shred` command to delete a file and overwrite it several times.

+Usage: `shred -f -n {number_of_overwrites} {file}`
+- `-f` -> gives permission to shred files
+- `-n` -> followed by the number of times to overwrite
+  - > The more times a file is overwritten, the harder it is to recover.
+Overwriting larger files may be time-consuming.

 ## tar
 ### Compress
 Use `tar` command to compress files together and combine them into an archive (tape archive -> tar).
 The command will also compress files and directories recursively.